pallasite99/customer_risk_analysis_api/README.md

 * Is this just yet another run of the mill code done for getting a job?
 Nope
 * It has simple support for CRUD operations using mysql and express js, which is understandable, extendable and can be implemented in any other language after understanding the flow
 * The focus here was on the process and not the end result, which is an important value for any developer
-* It makes use of GH workflows like nodejs linter, super linter which help in CI for running static checks against modifications made in existing / modified code across different langauges like bash, nodejs, mysql, etc.
+* It makes use of GH workflows like nodejs linter, super linter which help in CI for running static checks against modifications made in existing / modified code across different langauges like bash, js, mysql, etc.

 ## Sample API